Amsterdam: Middle Ages

 From the 14th century on, Amsterdam flourished, largely from trade with the Hanseatic League.
 From the 15th century on the city established an independent trade route with the Baltic Sea in grain and timber, cutting out the Hanseatic League as middlemen.
-The city became the staple market of Europe for bulk cargo.This was made possible due to innovations in the herring fishery, from which Amsterdam reaped great wealth.
+The city became the staple market of Europe for bulk cargo.
+This was made possible due to innovations in the herring fishery, from which Amsterdam reaped great wealth.
 Herring had demand in markets all around Europe.
-Inventions of on-board gibbing and the haringbuis in 1415, made longer voyages feasible, and hence enabled Dutch fishermen to follow the herring shoals far from the coasts, giving them a monopoly in the industry.
+Inventions of on-board gibbing and the haringbuis in 1415, made longer voyages feasible and hence enabled Dutch fishermen to follow the herring shoals far from the coasts, giving them a monopoly in the industry.

-The herring industry relied on international trade cooperation and large initial investments in ships, which needed many highly skilled and unskilled workers cooperating, which required the import of the necessary raw materials to turn an unfinished product into a marketable one, which required merchants to then sell it throughout the continent and book-keepers and accountants to devide the profit.
-In short, the herring industry was setting up the foundations for what would later become the transcontinental trade system and the Dutch Golden Age, with Amsterdam at its center, hence the saying "Amsterdam is built on Herring bones".
+The herring industry relied on international trade cooperation and large initial investments in ships.
+This required many highly skilled and unskilled workers to cooperate, as well as the import of the necessary raw materials to turn an unfinished product into a marketable one.
+This required merchants to then sell it throughout the continent and bookkeepers and accountants to divide the profit.
+In short, the herring industry was setting up the foundations for what would later become the transcontinental trade system and the Dutch Golden Age, with Amsterdam at its centre, hence the saying "Amsterdam is built on Herringbones".

 Conflict with Spain

-The Low Countries were part of the Hapsburg inheritance and came under the Spanish monarchy in the early sixteenth century.
+The Low Countries were part of the Habsburg inheritance and came under the Spanish monarchy in the early sixteenth century.
 The Dutch rebelled against Philip II of Spain, who led a defense of Catholicism during the Protestant Reformation.
 The main reasons for the uprising were the imposition of new taxes, the tenth penny, and the religious persecution of Protestants by the newly introduced Inquisition.
 The revolt escalated into the Eighty Years' War, which ultimately led to Dutch independence.
 Strongly pushed by Dutch Revolt leader William the Silent, the Dutch Republic became known for its relative religious tolerance.
-Jews from the Iberian Peninsula, Protestant Huguenots from France, prosperous merchants and printers from Flanders, and economic and religious refugees from the Spanish-controlled parts of the Low Countries found safety in Amsterdam.
-The influx of Flemish printers and the city's intellectual tolerance made Amsterdam a center for the European free press.
+Jews from the Iberian Peninsula, Protestant Huguenots from France, prosperous merchants, and printers from Flanders, and economic and religious refugees from the Spanish-controlled parts of the Low Countries found safety in Amsterdam.
+The influx of Flemish printers and the city's intellectual tolerance made Amsterdam a centre for the European free press.